Request a 30-minute demo

 How data catalogs improve data quality: In a world where having tens of thousands of tables and millions of columns in a data warehouse is not uncommon, companies cannot expect data scientists and analysts to simply know what data to use and how to use it correctly in their work.
 Data practitioners need catalogs with data profiling to find the right data to trust.
 While data catalogs typically don't validate or manage the data themselves, they are important in ensuring that the data users rely on trusted, high-quality data in their decisions.

-Most analytical data comes from instrumented events - messages that capture relevant things happening in your business - such as the user clicking a button or an order being scheduled for delivery.
-The more complex and bigger the business, the more varied the events that organizations need to track, which often leads to an unmanageable mess of raw data.
 To organize the instrumentation, product, analytics, and engineering teams create shared tracking plans that define what, why, where, and how events are tracked.
 Often existing in spreadsheets, such tracking plans are hard to manage, let alone validate the data against them at scale.
 Luckily, there are specific tools that automate the process from defining events and properties to validating them in development and production, helping you ensure data quality from the very beginning of the data value chain.

 Source: Avo

 Avo is a collaborative analytics governance tool for product managers, developers, engineers, and data scientists.
 Avo describes itself as "a platform and an inspector that enables different teams to collaborate and ship products faster without compromising data quality."
-Similar to Avo, Iteratively serves as a “single source of truth for your analytics.”
-It allows data and product teams to track high-quality data and automatically generate documentation for your team.

 How they improve data quality: Once bad data enters the warehouse, it quickly cascades through numerous pipelines and becomes hard to clean up.
 Ensuring that the raw data (events) is clearly defined and tested, and the change management process is structured is a very effective way to improve data quality throughout the entire stack.
-Both of these tools (Avo and Iteratively) through their collaborative tracking plans, instrumentation SDKs, and validation that can be embedded in the CI/CD process, help ensure the quality of analytical instrumentation.
+Both of these tools (Avo and Amplitude) through their collaborative tracking plans, instrumentation SDKs, and validation that can be embedded in the CI/CD process, help ensure the quality of analytical instrumentation.

 As the modern data stack becomes increasingly complex, organizations need a way to manage the complexity of data infrastructure and observe the quality and availability of data assets such as tables, Business Intelligence (BI) reports, and dashboards; data observability refers to monitoring, tracking, and detecting issues with data to avoid data downtime.
 Monitoring data is vital because it keeps you in check with the health of your data in your organization.